Scattered Sites Apartment Living

 Overview

 Scattered Sites Apartment Living supports older youth by helping them learn and practice the skills necessary to successfully transition into adult life.
-Services include apartment living, case management, employment and educational services, medical and psychiatric services.
+Youth in the KVC-Springfield campus Transitional Living/Scattered Sites program work with KVC case managers to be matched with a licensed psychiatrist as needed, depending on individual needs and medication.
+Services also include apartment living, case management, employment, educational and medical services.

 Program Details